When to begin collecting Social Security

 Note: If you were born on Jan.
 1, you should refer to the prior year.

 Delaying requesting benefits

-Just because Social Security considers age 65 (or 66, 67 or something in between) to be your full retirement age, this doesn't mean that you have to start collecting benefits at that time.
+Just because Social Security considers age 66, 67 or something in between to be your full retirement age, this doesn't mean you have to start collecting benefits at that time.
 There is a considerable advantage to waiting.

-For each month past your full Social Security retirement age you put off receiving retirement benefits, your benefit will automatically increase by a certain percentage.
-This increase depends on your year of birth.
+For each month past your full Social Security retirement age you put off receiving retirement benefits, your benefit will automatically increase by ⅔ of 1% per month or 8% annually.

 |Year of birth||Yearly rate of increase||Monthly rate of increase|

 |1943 or later||8.0%||2/3 of 1%|